jasapp/timeseries/README.md

 (set! *print-length* 10)
 ```

 This will be our stop criteria.
-When it returns true, the sequence will end.
+When it returns true the sequence will end.

 ```clojure
 (defn simple-stop [x]